PyDL/sunslice/README.md

 See demo.py for usage. </br>

-use `pip install ./` to install the package.
+use `pip install ./` to install the package. </br>

+## If you use any part of sunslice, please cite Ji et al. 2024, in preparation, ApJ